Last updated: May 4, 2026

 - Stop guessing.
 Pull last year’s return and your 1099s first.

 - Call the right office.
-State return problems go to ADOR; property relief goes to the assessor; bill-payment questions go to the treasurer.
+State return problems go to ADOR.
+Property relief goes to the assessor.
+Bill-payment questions go to the treasurer.

 - Ask one narrow question at a time.
 Start with “Is this income taxable in Arizona?” or “Do I qualify for Senior Valuation Protection?”

 - Use free help.
-Start with the ADOR free-prep page or 2-1-1.
+Start with ADOR’s free-prep page or call 2-1-1.

 - Protect the deadline.
 If you are not ready, use the extension form, then keep going.